MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/upgrade-workshops-landing-page.md

 ---
 # Teams upgrade planning workshops

-Congratulations on your pending upgrade from Skype for Business to Teams.
-We're excited to invite you to a series of live, interactive upgrade workshops, providing guidance, best practices and resources to guide you through your upgrade to Teams.​ More than a backend technical migration, upgrading to Teams lets your users transform they work, streamlining productivity, improving user satisfaction, and accelerating business outcomes. ​
+We're excited to invite you to a series of live, interactive Upgrade workshops, providing guidance, best practices and resources to guide you through your upgrade to Teams from Skype for Business.​ More than a backend technical migration, upgrading to Teams transforms the way your users work - streamlined productivity, improved satisfaction, accelerated business outcomes. ​

 Everyone on your project team should take the "Plan your upgrade" workshop, a 30-min foundational session that establishes the framework for your upgrade journey.​
 ​